- Vitamin D

 5. Other Essential Vitamins Vitamin C Vitamin C is a water-soluble vitamin and antioxidant also known as ascorbic acid found in an abundant number of vegetables and fruits.
 It plays an important role in several functions in the body, like supporting a healthy immune system and iron absorption, which is especially important during fetal development (9).

 Vitamin A – also known as retinol – is an antioxidant and carotenoid that provides many of the same benefits as vitamin E. Vitamin A is responsible for fetal growth and the development of both the visual and immune systems (11).
-Vitamin A deficiency is the leading cause for visual impairment in infants and young with, but can also has a connection with the occurrence of measles and diarrhea (11).

 Vitamin D is a fat-soluble vitamin linked to several important functions of the body and comes in two forms – D2 and D3.
 Vitamin D is found in a variety of natural food sources, including plants and animal products (12).
 During fetal growth, vitamin D aids in the development of a healthy immune system and strong bones.
 It also helps with the growth of a health brain both during and after birth.